ni/nimble/packages/nimble-components/src/banner/specs/README.md

 - Arbitrary HTML content
 - A container component that would enforce design constraints on multiple banners displayed together
-- Limitating length of displayed text and/or truncating text with ellipsis
+- Limiting length of displayed text and/or truncating text with ellipsis

 ### Features